Cetrelia: Conservation

 Some of the Cetrelia species found in Europe are on various Regional Red Lists.
+Because the four sorediate European species are morphologically very similar and often difficult to distinguish without chemical data, they have been treated as a model group for cryptic macrolichens, and a recent Italian revision showed that past misidentification and data deficiency can hinder reliable assessment of their distribution and threat status.
 In the Baltic countries, the Cetrelia species are rare and threatened.
-In Estonia, C. olivetorum and C. cetrarioides are considered as Endangered and C. monachorum as Critically Endangered.
+In Estonia, C. olivetorum and C. cetrarioides are considered as endangered and C. monachorum as critically endangered.
 Factors threatening these lichens include forest cutting and overgrowing of dunes and alvars due to the cessation of traditional forest management practices.
 Cetrelia olivetorum has been included in the Legislative List of Legally Protected Lichens of Latvia, a status that allows for the establishment of small nature reserves (up to 30 hectare) to aid in its conservation.
-In Lithuania, all species of Cetrelia are considered as Endangered.
-They also appear on the Red Lists of Fennoscandian countries; for example, in Sweden, C. olivetorum sensu lato is treated as Critically Endangered, and in Finland, C. cetrarioides and C. olivetorum as Endangered.
-In Belarus, C. olivetorum and C. monachorum are listed as Endangered, and C. cetrarioides as Critically Endangered.
+In Lithuania, all species of Cetrelia are considered as endangered.
+They also appear on the Red Lists of Fennoscandian countries; for example, in Sweden, C. olivetorum sensu lato is treated as critically endangered, and in Finland, C. cetrarioides and C. olivetorum as Endangered.
+In Belarus, C. olivetorum and C. monachorum are listed as Endangered, and C. cetrarioides as critically endangered.
+The Italian revision further recommended that all sites supporting Cetrelia populations, especially those where more than one species occurs together, should be treated as priorities for legal protection because they represent old, moist montane forests of high conservation value.